stashed/stash/docs/concepts/crds/snapshot.md

 snapshot.repositories.stash.appscode.com "local-repo-9ac3160b" deleted
 ```

-## Precondition for Snapshot
+## Preconditions for Snapshot

 1. Stash provides `Snapshots` listing facility with the help of an Aggregated API Server.
 Your cluster must support Aggregated API Server.
 Otherwise, you won't be able to perform `get`, `list` or `delete`  operation on `Snapshot`.

 2. If you are using [local](/docs/guides/backends/local.md) backend, the respective pod that took the backup must be in `Running` state.
-It is not necessary if you use cloud backend.
+It is not necessary if you use cloud backends.

 ## Next Steps